Cybersecurity

 Cybersecurity degree overview

-You’ll build the skills companies and agencies look for in security analysts, forensic investigators and systems defenders.
+As new technologies continue to shape our lives, the need for cybersecurity experts to protect data and systems is more essential than ever.
+This degree trains you to keep systems safe by understanding how intruders think, helping you stop attacks before they start.
 If you're interested in tech, driven by problem-solving and want to play a real role in keeping systems secure, this program was made for you.

 AT A GLANCE

-How you'll learn in our cybersecurity program
+What you'll learn in our cybersecurity degree

 As a cybersecurity student, you'll: